roblox-ts/eslint-plugin-roblox-ts/src/rules/no-undeclared-scope/documentation.md

 `tsconfig.json`'s `typeRoots` configuration can be imported.
 Additionally, it validates that scopes declared in `typeRoots` actually exist in `node_modules`.

+Path aliases configured in `compilerOptions.paths` are also allowed.

 In roblox-ts projects, the `typeRoots` setting is required for managing which npm packages and their type definitions are available.